netpump-data/docs/docs/setup-offer.md

 11. Select the desired certificate for the custom domain from your Key Vault (prerequisite step `3`)

+12. Enter a custom Endpoint URL the application will run under.
+The port must be a valid https protocol port number.
+Leave blank to use the default https://*.443 port number.

 13. Click `Review & create`

 After the deployments complete you can edit the NIC of the Netpump Server to enable: